tlindsay42/ArmorPowerShell/docs/user/Install.md

 1. Download the latest [release version][release] to your workstation.
 1. Copy the contents of the *Armor* folder onto your workstation into the desired PowerShell Module path.
-1. Open a Powershell console with the *Run as Administrator* option.
+1. Open a PowerShell console with the *Run as Administrator* option.
 1. Run `Set-ExecutionPolicy` using the parameter *RemoteSigned* or *Bypass*.

 ## Verification